Child labour in Africa: Cultural history

 Children in Africa have worked in farms and at home over a long history.
 This is not unique to Africa; large number of children have worked in agriculture and domestic situations in America, Europe and every other human society, throughout history, prior to 1950s.
-Scholars suggest that this work, specially in rural areas, is a form of schooling and vocational education, where children learned the arts and skills from their parents, and as adults continued to work in the same hereditary occupation.
+Scholars suggest that this work, especially in rural areas, is a form of schooling and vocational education, where children learned the arts and skills from their parents, and as adults continued to work in the same hereditary occupation.
 Even after retirement from formal work, Africans often revert to the skills they learnt when they were young, for example farming, for a living or enterprise.
 Bass claims this is particularly true in the African context.

 Africa is a highly diverse and culturally continent.
 In parts of this continent, farming societies adhere to a system of patrilineal lineages and clans.
 The young train with the adults.
 The family and kinsfolk provide a cultural routine that help children learn useful practical skills and enables these societies to provide for itself in the next generation.
 Historically, there were no formal schools, instead, children were informally schooled by working informally with their family and kin from a very early age.
 Child labor in Africa, as in other parts of the world, was also viewed as a way to instill a sense of responsibility and a way of life in children particularly in rural, subsistence agricultural communities.
 In rural Pare people of northern Tanzania, for example, five-year-olds would assist adults in tending crops, nine-year-olds help carry fodder for animals and responsibilities scaled with age.

 In northern parts of sub-Saharan Africa, Islam is a major influence.
-Begging and child labour was considered as a service in exchange for quranic education, and in some cases continues to this day.
+Begging and child labour was considered as a service in exchange for Quranic education, and in some cases continues to this day.
 These children aged 7–13, for example, were called almudos in Gambia, or talibés in Senegal.
-The parents placed their children with marabout or serin, a cleric or quranic teacher.
+The parents placed their children with marabout or serin, a cleric or Quranic teacher.
 Here, they would split their time between begging and studying the Quran.
 This practice fit with one of the five pillars of Islam, the responsibility to engage in zakat, or almsgiving.